bihealth/sodar-core-legacy/docs/source/app_projectroles_integration.rst

 You can now browse your site locally at ``http://127.0.0.1:8000``.
 You are expected to log in to view the site.
 Use e.g. the superuser account you created when setting up your cookiecutter-django site.

+You can now continue on to create apps or modify your existing apps to be compatible with the SODAR Core framework.
+See the :ref:`development section <development>` for app development guides.